wandyezj/wandyezj.github.io/ideas/open-data.md

 Some potential questions:

 - What specific and types of roadway intersections have the most accidents?
-- Are community resources ( Fire, Police, Libraries, Schools, Clinics, Groceries) accessible to citizens?
+- Are community resources {Fire, Police, Libraries, Schools, Clinics, Groceries} accessible to citizens?
-- What and where are injuries taking place?
+- Where and what injuries taking place?
 - What measures account for differences in reported injuries?
 - Does an area have sufficient resources to support a new business?
 - How are people's lives impacted by air pollution and noise pollution, what interventions are effective in reducing this pollution?